Open research

 OpenDOAR

-Global directory of OA repositories
+Global directory of open access repositories

 Metadata and interoperability